Put the focus on healing

 and having it work, is you

 You can’t change the other person, but you can change how you relate to the person.
 When you do this, you change how that person responds to you.
 This is the key to being effective in handling your situation.

 Unfortunately, we seldom notice that we have anything to do with what is happening.
 All we can see is how the other person treats us.
-We then treat the other person accordingly.
+Then we treat the other person accordingly.

 If we receive love and appreciation, we'll give love and appreciation.
 If we receive criticism and resentment, we'll give criticism and resentment.
 We treat the other person according to how that person treats us.
 The problem with this is that the other person is doing the same thing.
 That person treats you according to how you treat him or her.